Will Meghan Markle be a princess? Curious about how the crown's succession works and what the peerage is? Let's find out!

 MEGHAN MARKLE AND HER TITLE

-Prince Charles will automatically become king on the moment of Queen Elizabeth II's death.
+Prince Charles will automatically become king, opens a new window on the moment of Queen Elizabeth II's death.
 He will be permitted to choose his own name (perhaps Charles III?).
-Camilla, Duchess of Cornwall and Prince Charles' wife since 2005, will become Queen.
-Prince William is likely to inherit the title of Prince of Wales and will then be the heir apparent.
+His wife Camilla will become Queen.
+Prince William is likely to inherit the title of Prince of Wales and will then be the heir apparent to the throne, which will then give Catherine a new title.

 The peerage is a group of people who hold hereditary and/or honorary titles.
-Check out Debrett's, founded in 1769, as the authority on the peerage and how to address the royal family (should you be so fortunate).
+Check out Debrett's, founded in 1769, as the authority on the peerage, opens a new window and how to address the royal family (should you be so fortunate).
 In order, the rank is duke (duchess), marquess (marchioness), earl (countess), viscount (viscountess) and baron (baroness).
 A peer may hold several peerages of different ranks.
 Addressing a duke?
 You would say "Your Grace."
 Address a marquess or an earl?
 You'd say "Lord So-and-So."

 The oldest extant (still existing) dukedom is the Duke of Norfolk, created in 1483.
 The oldest extant marquessate is the Marquess of Dublin, created in 1385.
 The oldest extant earldom of England and Ireland is the Earl of Shrewsbury and Waterford, created in 1442.
 The oldest viscount is the is Viscount Hereford, created in 1550.
 The oldest extant baronetcy is Lord de Ros, created in 1264.